ryantd42/NY-Legislative-Git/2023/S7325A-2023/bill.md

   5. THE COMMISSIONER SHALL MAKE THE MODEL MENTAL HEALTH SCREENINGS AND ASSOCIATED GUIDELINES, AND ANY OTHER  MATERIALS  DEVELOPED  PURSUANT  TO THIS  SECTION AVAILABLE TO THE PUBLIC ON THE DEPARTMENT'S WEBSITE AND TO APPROPRIATE SCHOOL DISTRICT OFFICIALS UPON REQUEST AT NO CHARGE.
+NOTH- ING  IN  THIS  SECTION  SHALL  BE  CONSTRUED AS TO REQUIRE ANY SCHOOL OR SCHOOL DISTRICT TO USE ANY SUCH MODEL MENTAL HEALTH SCREENINGS OR GUIDE- LINES DEVELOPED PURSUANT TO THIS SECTION,  NOR  SHALL  THIS  SECTION  BE CONSTRUED  AS TO REQUIRE ANY SCHOOL OR SCHOOL DISTRICT TO PERFORM MENTAL HEALTH SCREENINGS.
   § 2.
 This act shall take effect one year after it shall have become  a law.
 Effective immediately, the addition, amendment and/or repeal of any rule  or  regulation necessary for the implementation of this act on its